Live streaming is growing ever more popular, leading to a huge variety of streaming software tools on the market in 2019.

 If you’re using live streaming software on your computer, you’ll need to consider each software’s system requirements.
 Minimum requirements are the lowest settings at which the platform will technically run, but you’ll need additional resources if your computer has other applications and processes running in the background.
 Our recommendation is to always go a few notches higher than minimum.

 Ideally, we suggest using hardware to offset the encoding processing from your computer.
-For smaller live productions using streaming software, you can use a plug and play AV.io 4K capture card to bring in and help encode your HD sources.
+For smaller live productions using streaming software, you can use a plug-and-play AV.io 4K capture card to bring in and help encode your HD sources.
 Or if you need to stream a single HDMI source to YouTube or Facebook, you can use a dedicated Webcaster X2 encoder.For larger live productions, we recommend using a dedicated all-in-one live production appliance, such as Pearl-2, which contains everything you need to create engaging and professional-quality live productions in resolutions up to 4K.

-How to choose streaming software: general advice
+How to choose streaming software

 There are many choices out there, and it can seem intimidating.
 Here are a few general tips to keep in mind when selecting streaming software.